The short answer

 Can I record a bug report on a locked-down work laptop?

-Yes — this is exactly where a browser recorder wins.
-On managed laptops you often can't install software without an IT ticket, and increasingly you can't install browser extensions either.
-YoRecord needs neither: it's a web page that uses the browser's built-in screen capture.
-No admin rights, no install, no extension.
+Yes - a browser-based recorder needs no install, admin rights, or IT ticket, which is exactly what locked-down work laptops restrict.
+YoRecord is a web page that uses the browser's built-in screen capture.
+No admin rights, no install, no extension - which matters because locked-down machines often block the Chrome Web Store too.
 The same is true on a managed Chromebook, where installing desktop apps isn't an option at all.

 Honest limits: it runs in Chrome, Edge, and Firefox on desktop.
 It does not work in Safari, and it doesn't record on phones or tablets.
 If your team is on those, note it before you standardize on any browser recorder.